OffsetMods538/Github-Resourcepack-Manager/docs/tutorials/configuration/mod-configuration.md

 ### webhookPath
 This is the path where the webhook is hosted.
-With the default value it would be at `coolServer.net:[serverPort]/webhook`.
+With the default value it would be at `coolServer.net:[webServerBindPort]/webhook`.
 This should not need to be changed.

+### serverPublicIp
+This is your servers public ip.
+This is sent to the clients, so they know where to download the pack from.
+For example: `"1283.45.67.89""` or `"play.offsetmonkey538.top"`

 ### githubRef
 This is the git branch/ref that the mod will download the resource pack from.